-- 1) students MUST attend all timetabled lessons or scheduled school activities (for the dates of the required days, see Summary of Assessment Tasks pages 53, 54).
-Any student absent in this time will require a medical certificate to verify their absence and MUST see the Deputy Principal for their Year or the Principal, on the day of their return to school, to submit an Illness / Misadventure Application Form with their medical certificate (see 1.4, 3.8, 3.24 and 3.25.
-See pages 28, 29 for sample copy of Official Warning Letter).
+- students MUST attend all timetabled lessons or scheduled school activities (for the dates of the required days, see Summary of Assessment Tasks).
+Any student absent in this time will require a medical certificate to verify their absence and MUST see the Deputy Principal for their Year or the Principal, on the day of their return to school, to submit an Illness / Misadventure Application Form with their medical certificate.
 Medical certificates obtained after the event will not be accepted. - 2) the expectation is that all classes are taught by the regular class teacher.
-During this time the school will endeavour to minimise teachers being on an excursion for another year group or being on Professional Learning activities. - 3) if students know that they will be absent during this time due to exceptional circumstances, they need to apply to the Deputy Principal responsible for their Year or the Principal using the school's Illness / Misadventure Application Form well before the start of the major examinations documentary evidence will be required for verification (see 2.8.1 above).

-4) the Deputy Principal or Principal may grant exceptions for student absence during this time due to exceptional circumstances, such as student involvement in school representative fixtures (see 2.8.1 above).
+During this time the school will endeavour to minimise teachers being on an excursion for another year group or being on Professional Learning activities. - 3) if students know that they will be absent during this time due to exceptional circumstances, they need to apply to the Deputy Principal responsible for their Year or the Principal using the school's Illness / Misadventure Application Form well before the start of the major examinations documentary evidence will be required for verification. - 4) the Deputy Principal or Principal may grant exceptions for student absence during this time due to exceptional circumstances, such as student involvement in school representative fixtures.